roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-5.png)

 Now under Network Settings, Choose the default VPC with Auto-assign public IP in enable mode.
 We will select an existing security group that we have been using in our DevOps projects.
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-6.png)